crawl/crawl/crawl-ref/docs/crawl_manual.rst

 often the better part of valour.
 Sneaky characters are known to choose encounters to their liking.

-There are several other ways to kill monsters.
-When using a bow or other ranged weapon, the 'v' command will fire.
+There are several other less dangerous methods you can use to kill monsters.
+Hunters and similarly oriented characters will prefer ranged combat to mindless bashing.
+When wielding some launcher, the 'f' and 'F' commands will fire appropriate missiles.
 See the section on Targeting in the Items Chapter for more on this.
 Likewise, many magicians will prefer to use spells from a safe distance.
-They can use the 'z' command to cast spells previously 'M'emorised.
+They can use the 'z' command to cast spells previously memorised.
 Again, see the Targeting section.

-Some monsters can be friendly; friendly monsters will follow you around and fight on your behalf.
-You can command your allies using the 't' key, which lets you tell them who to attack, or else tell them to stay where they are, retreat, or to follow you again.
+Some monsters can be friendly; friendly monsters will follow you around and fight on your behalf (but they gain some of the normal experience points for any kills they make, so you get less).
+You can command your allies using the 't' key, which lets you shout to attract them or tell them who to attack, or else tell them to stay where they are or to follow you again.
 You can also shout to get the attention of all monsters in range if, for some reason, you want to do that.

 Some special monsters are Uniques.
-You can identify a unique because he, she or they have a name and personality.
+You can identify a unique because he or she will have a name and personality.
 Many of these come up with very nasty ideas how to rid the dungeon of you.
 Treat them very carefully, particularly if you meet one of them for the first time.